stsurya/Git/GitConcepts/Concepts.md

 - To maintain clean, organized and meaningful commit history.
 - If you don't want appear some files into your commit, but wants to be track them by git.

+If you staged you files and want to unstage them again, use `git reset` command i
+**git commit -m <your_message>:** This is used to commit your staged files on to your local branch.

+- If you want to commint only specific file which are staged you can do this `git commit file1 file2 -m <your_mssg>`.

+**git log or git log --oneline:** `git log` will give the list of all commits with more details, whereas `git log --oneline` will give you minimum details and which are required in oneline.